Note: this page is still work in progress and more details will be filled in later.

 Quality of climate and campus safety

 You should be aware of a school’s general climate to avoid surprises.
-Some schools are in cold climate and others might be sunny year round.
+Some schools are in cold climate with four seasons and others might be sunny year round.
 School safety is also important.
 A school with large number of crimes reported is a red flag.

 Sample Comparison of Universities